HL7/US-Core/input/intro-notes/StructureDefinition-us-core-careteam-notes.md

 #### Mandatory Search Parameters:

-The following search parameters and search parameter combinations SHALL be supported.:
+The following search parameters and search parameter combinations SHALL be supported:

 1. **SHALL** support searching using the combination of the **[`patient`](SearchParameter-us-core-careteam-patient.html)** and **[`status`](SearchParameter-us-core-careteam-status.html)** search parameters:
     - including optional support for composite *OR* search on `status` (e.g.`status={system|}[code],{system|}[code],...`)